-- Support non-traditional broadband providers, electric co-ops, municipal utilities, and IOUs to provide service in unserved and underserved areas. - Work with the states to consider the need for state legislation to remove barriers to electric and gas utilities providing broadband service in unserved and underserved areas, including examining the need to amend state statutes and remove barriers to using rights of way for services such as fiber deployment.
-Develop a model statute that states may use to address regulatory barriers. - Support the states' examination of how (and whether) to allow electric and gas utilities to recover the costs of fiber construction for middle mile networks, including whether these costs should be assessed to all customers or directed solely to those who will benefit from the expansion.
+- electric co-ops, municipal utilities, and IOUs providing service in unserved and underserved areas in order to quickly close the broadband availability gap. - Work with the states to consider the need for state legislation to remove barriers to electric and gas utilities providing broadband service in unserved and underserved areas, including examining the need to amend state statutes and remove barriers to using rights of way for services such as fiber deployment.
+Consider developing a model statute that states may use to address regulatory barriers. - Support the states' examination of how and whether to allow electric and gas utilities to recover the costs of broadband infrastructure, including whether these costs should be assessed to all customers or directed solely to those who will benefit from the expansion.